Skip to main content

 info

-This step is necessary only if you're using the Holistics Git Flow.
-Otherwise, you may skip it and proceed directly to the Public step.
+This step is necessary only if you're using Holistics Git Flow.
+Otherwise, skip directly to Publish.

-After you have validated your models and dataset, click Commit changes & Push, change the commit message and description if necessary, and then Commit and push.
+If you've connected an external Git repository, commit your changes before publishing.
+Click Commit changes & Push, update the commit message if needed, and then Commit and push.

 Publish

-To learn about what you can do further with your dataset and how to create reports:, please refer to:
+To learn more about what you can do with your data, see:

 Let us know what you think about this document :)